-Program Summary: The Clerk's Office coordinates all requests for paper to insure that the departments are using paper with 30% post-consumer content.
-The Village of Ridgefield Park departments: Clerk's office, Building Department, Health Department, Assessors Office, Municipal Court, Board of Recreation, Pool and Police Department have fully adopted using recycled paper.
-The scanned documentation confirms that recycled paper is in use as stated above with 30% post-consumer content.
-Attached are the Office Universe Invoices for 2021 paper orders.
+Program Summary: The Village of Ridgefield Park departments: Clerk's office, Building Department, Health Department, Assessors Office, Municipal Court, Board of Recreation, Pool and Police Department use recycled paper.
+The Clerk's Office oversees all requests for paper purchases.
+Documentation and invoices for 2023 included with this action confirms that recycled paper is in use as stated above with appropriate 30% post-consumer content.